nathania-haryanto/ng-adv/Demos/07-Reusability/readme.md

 # Reusability

-- Angular Libraries
+- Use Angular Libraries & Publish and Comsume Package from GitHub
-- Publish and Comsume Package from GitHub
+- Use Nx to do the same as above - optional
 - Understanding and Implementing Schematics
-- Nx (Optional)
+- Angular Elements